-Policies of the PLDT Group are anchored on the shared principles of integrity, accountability, fairness, and transparency, which are defined in PLDT's Code of Ethics.
-The Code of Ethics sets the governance and ethical standards that shall govern and guide all business relationships of the Company, its directors, officers, and employees, including (i) compliance with applicable laws, rules, and regulations such as prohibitions on insider trading and bribery and corruption; (ii) dealing fairly with the Company's customers, service providers, suppliers, competitors, and employees; (iii) maintaining and safeguarding the confidentiality of information; (iv) avoiding actual or apparent conflicts of interest; (v) compliance with the Company's disclosure controls and procedures, and internal controls; (vi) assessment and management of risks in business activities;
+Policies of the PLDT Group are anchored on the and (vii) adopting strategies, actions, shared principles of integrity, accountability, and decisions based on increasing fairness, and transparency, which are defined in shareholder value, aligned with PLDT's Code of Ethics.
+The Code of Ethics sets international best practices on good the governance and ethical standards that shall corporate governance in business.
+The govern and guide all business relationships of the implementation of the Code of Ethics is Company, its directors, officers, and employees, reinforced by enabling policies such as including (i) compliance with applicable laws, the Supplier/Contractor Relations Policy; rules, and regulations such as prohibitions on Expanded Whistleblowing Policy; insider trading and bribery and corruption; (ii) Gifts, Entertainment and Sponsored dealing fairly with the Company's customers, Travel Policy; and Policy on Gift-Giving service providers, suppliers, competitors, and Activities which, in conjunction with employees; (iii) maintaining and safeguarding the the Code of Ethics, embodies the confidentiality of information; (iv) avoiding actual Company's anti-corruption policy. or apparent conflicts of interest; (v) compliance with the Company's disclosure controls and procedures, and internal controls; (vi) assessment and management of risks in business activities;